Wednesday, April 24, 2024

 Sunday, February 18, 2024

-Should Medical Doctors Be Required to Accept Medicare and Medicaid $$$ as a Condition of Licensure?
+Should ALL Medical Doctors Be Required to Accept Medicare and Medicaid $$$ as a Condition of Licensure?
 Can the Gods be humble and care for their lowly helpless subjects?

 Should Medical Doctors Be Required to Accept Medicare and Medicaid as a Condition of Licensure?